Price: £95 PLUS VAT

 The agenda is structured to bring out latest thinking on:

-- case studies on what works in tackling online misinformation
+- case studies - latest initiatives and thinking on tackling online misinformation

-- developments in the DCMS Online Media Literacy Strategy
+- media literacy - assessing measures and potential impact of the DCMS Online Media Literacy Strategy

-It will be a timely opportunity to consider priorities following the publication of the Draft Online Safety Bill earlier this year, as well as the impact of COVID-19 on the prevalence of fake news online.
+It will be a timely opportunity to consider priorities following the publication of the Draft Online Safety Bill, as well as implications and concerns around reporting and online information on the conflict in Ukraine, and what can be learned from the impact of COVID-19 on the prevalence of fake news online.